microsoft/aksworkshop/_entries/03-04 codefresh.md

 {% endraw %}
 ```

-Replace the `kostis-codefresh` string with the name of your own Codefresh account.

 In the example above we are building a Dockerfile and then scanning it with Aqua.
 We are also
 using the custom [Codefresh meta-data](https://codefresh.io/docs/docs/docker-registries/metadata-annotations/) to mark the image with a boolean variable that shows it is scanned.